 The second phase SAHF procurement will seek to deliver an additional 1,200 social and affordable homes.
 More information is available on the SAHF Phase 2 page.

-The SAHF has been set up with $1.1 billion in seed capital from the Government.
+The SAHF has been set up with over $1.1 billion in seed funding from the Government.
 This seed capital was invested in the market by the Government’s investment arm, NSW Treasury Corporation.
 Further capital will be made available for the second phase procurement outcome, as required.

 Market returns from this investment will be applied to funding SAHF projects.
 At the end of the projects, the Government expects to be able to continue to invest the capital with a view to generating returns to support new social and affordable housing projects.